jasasonc/FatigueDS/docs/source/random_signal.rst

 * from time-history using PSD averaging (conversion to PSD, then ERS and FDS from PSD)

-All of the ERS and FDS are plotted so the methods can be compared.
+The ERS and FDS results from all methods are plotted for comparison.

 Random signal (flat-shaped PSD)
 --------------------------------